 Eating Out: If you still want the service and experience of dining out but are on a budget, here are some awesome family-friendly restaurants and cafes where kids eat free- so your bill will be a little more easy to swallow!

 Have A Cooking Day: Cooking with kids doesn’t have to be a messy, expensive nightmare!
 There’s a 2-ingredient chocolate cake you can make with ingredients you probably already have in your fridge, and a brownie pop recipe that only requires 1 bowl to work some delicious (and cheap) magic.

 One For Mums: Are you a mum that needs a little bit of R & R?
 Have a relaxation or remedial massage at the Australasian College Of Natural Therapies student clinic: Appointments are super cheap and supervised by fully qualified professionals, so you’re in good hands.

 Coastal Walk: A Sydney past time- get kids involved with a bit of whale watching as you make your way from beach to beach.
 Treating them to an ice cream at one destination won’t break the bank.
-The best time to go?
-Sculptures by the Sea time!
-There will be plenty of interactive exhibitions for kids, and some artworks to really capture your imagination.
+We love the stunning new coastal walk at Malabar (see hero image), and check out our review here.

-Wander Around The Grounds: The Grounds Of Alexandria is a beautiful place for families to wander- check out Kevin Bacon, the resident pig and his farmyard pals, fresh flowers, cool industrial design…and maybe even 1 very special treat like a homemade lemonade or a cronut.
+Wander Around The Grounds: The Grounds Of Alexandria is a beautiful place for families to wander- check out Harry Trotter, the new resident pig and his farmyard pals, fresh flowers, cool industrial design…and maybe even a very special treat like a homemade lemonade or a cronut.